Adamant-im/adamant-api-jsclient/README.md

 * Internal Health Check for ADAMANT nodes.
 This system ping all nodes in the list using `status` endpoint, and connect to node with actual height.
 * Encrypting and decrypting of messages
+* Forming and signing transactions
 * Working with ADM key pairs
-* Generating ETH crypto address and keys, tied to ADM account
+* Generating ETH crypto address and keys, binded to ADM account
-* Forming and signing transactions
 * Working with ADAMANT epoch time
-* Writing to log,
+* Logging

 # Usage